maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ## 3. Analysis and Visualization
 The resulting predictions from the [step 2](#2-predict-structures-gpu-stage) can be used directly as they are.
-However, for evaluation systematization and ranking of the prediction, you can use an interactive Jupyter Notebook and/or table with models scores.
+However, for evaluation systematization and ranking of the prediction, you can use an interactive [Jupyter Notebook](https://jupyter.org/) and/or table with models scores.

 ### Jupyter Notebook
-$\text{\color{red}Is Jupiter-lab installed in the env?}$.

 Go to the model's output directory from the [step 2](#2-predict-structures-gpu-stage).
 ```bash